ParachuteLabs/parachute/ARCHITECTURE.md

 CREATE TABLE conversations (
     id TEXT PRIMARY KEY,
-    space_id TEXT NOT NULL REFERENCES spaces(id) ON DELETE CASCADE, title TEXT NOT NULL,                -- Auto-generated or user-set created_at INTEGER NOT NULL,
+    space_id TEXT NOT NULL REFERENCES spaces(id) ON DELETE CASCADE, title TEXT NOT NULL,                -- Auto-generated from first message created_at INTEGER NOT NULL,
     updated_at INTEGER NOT NULL
 );